 Immediately recognisable, the Grand Canyon pulls out all the stops to overwhelm its visitors.
 Prepare to be mesmerised by the sheer scale of the crimson and cinnamon erosional forms that are thought to be millions of years old.
 This gigantic scar in the landscape spans 277 miles and is up to 18 miles wide and a mile deep, so there are plenty of vantage points where you can sit and gaze at this wonder of the world in all its glory.

 Did you know?
 Helicopter rides over the Grand Canyon is a popular place for marriage proposals to happen.

 This Russian landmark is a feast for the eyes.
 Made up of a kaleidoscope of colours and the distinctive onion domes, St. Basil’s Cathedral was commissioned by Ivan the Terrible and was constructed between 1555 and 1561.
 After getting a shot of the exterior, venture indoors to admire the masterpiece from within and to bask in the tranquil atmosphere.
 The balcony also offers a stunning view of the Volga River.

 Find it: Red Square, Moscow, Russia

 Did you know?
-One of the myths surrounding the Cathedral is that Ivan ordered the architect to be blinded so that he could never replicate the striking design.
+One of the myths surrounding the Cathedral is that Ivan ordered the architect to be blinded so that he could never replicate the striking design for other landmarks.